Kipper-Lang/Kipper/README.md

 [![License](https://img.shields.io/github/license/Kipper-Lang/Kipper?color=cyan)](https://github.com/Kipper-Lang/Kipper/blob/main/LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14927961.svg)](https://doi.org/10.5281/zenodo.14927961)

-Kipper is a JavaScript-like strongly and strictly typed language with Python flavour.
-It aims to provide straightforward, simple, secure and type-safe coding with better efficiency and developer satisfaction!
-Integrating strict type handling, runtime types, casts, among many other features, for a safer development experience!
+Kipper is a JavaScript-wrapping strongly and strictly typed language with Python flavour.
+It aims to provide straightforward, secure and type-safe coding by integrating strict type handling, runtime types, compiler checks, runtime casts, among many other features, for a safer development experience!

 It compiles to both JavaScript and TypeScript, and can be set up in your terminal, Node.js or ES6+ browser. 🦊💻